albertcoro/albertcoro/README.md

 <h3>What am I currently working on?</h3>

- I'm working on a java experimental program called DatabaseX, it's a heavy modular program that recreates a database management system and includes custom made cacheing systems, dynamic load of tables and dynamic store of tables.
-You can find more info about it and progress tracking in the repository.
+ I'm currently working on a web app that allows any user to create and walk through the experience of creating a DnD character.
+You can keep track of my progress and comment on <a href="https://github.com/albertcoro/dnd"> my repository</a>.

 <h3>Where can I see your progress?</h3>